aclifton-pillar/reactjs-setup-kata/README.md

 * Create a new ReactJS project
 * Test drive Fizzbuzz logic using unit tests using Jest and Enzyme

-You should be able to complete the kata from scratch, without Googling, in thirty minutes or less.
+You should be able to complete the kata from scratch, without Googling, in forty five minutes or less.

 ### Setup Development Toolchain
 [Install Homebrew](https://brew.sh/)